versionone/openAgile/VersionOne/Artifacts/NewTeamStuff.md

 ## 3 - How, when, and who gets to work on highly technical or architectural challenges

-## 3 - How we approach ZenDesk support: DOC , pDOC, etc
+## 3 - How we approach ZenDesk support: DOC, pDOC, etc

 ## 3 - How we engage, as a development team, with our own UX end users (which includes our own teams)